Mgbeojikwe/TEST_COMPLETION_PROJECT/README.md

         This method trains the Neural network model.
 It uses the encoded dataframe "self.__indexes_lists" in training the ML  model.
 It acheives its aim using the following steps.

-        step 1 => create the features by selecting the first row to a penultimate row and assigning the resulting to "self.__features"
+        step 1 => create the features by selecting the first column to a penultimate column and assigning the resulting to "self.__features"

        step 2 =>  create the label by selecting the last column in "self.__indexes_list" and assign the resulting to "self.__label"